Abahope/Asynchronize-Django/README.md

 # Asynchronize-Django

+*See sibling markdown file AdditionalNotes for additional information.*
 ## Introduction:
 * Python Web Server Backend Development can be accelerated by using popular frameworks such as :
     * FastAPI (51.9k stars, https://github.com/tiangolo/fastapi),